Thad Brown: Bills waste Allen brilliance in another agonizing loss

 If Allen can scream “I think I’m bleeping back” against the Jets, the offense as a whole earned the right to follow suit this week.
 Emphasis on “think” because two games is a coincidence, not a trend, but the trends are trending back towards the elite producing Bills offense that was expected when the season began.

 And then there was the overtime miscue between Allen and Davis.
-For those that didn’t watch the post game interviews, the final offensive play of the night was what’s called an “option” route.
+For those who didn’t watch the postgame interviews, the final offensive play of the night was what’s called an “option” route.
 Davis has the right to break in multiple directions based on which way the coverage is leaning.
 The hope is Allen reads the coverage the same way and his throw ends up where Davis is running.

 “Yeah, it’s that simple.
 We’ve been running it for four years,” Davis said.
 “Mistakes happen.
 We both made a mistake on not being on the same page.”